Outreach Activities

 The Rutgers Young Scholars Program in Discrete Mathematics is sponsored by the Rutgers University School of Arts and Sciences Department of Mathematics and the Center for Discrete Mathematics and Computer Science (DIMACS).

 The program was initially funded by the National Science Foundation.
-It received additional support from the AT&T Foundation, Google, Hewlett-Packard, the Mathematical Sciences Department of the IBM T J Watson Research Center, the Prudential Foundation, and the National Security Agency.
+It received additional support from the AT&T Foundation, Google, Hewlett-Packard, the Mathematical Sciences Department of the IBM T J Watson Research Center, the Prudential Foundation, and the National Security Agency, and the Merican Mathematical Society.